macxred/cashctrl_api/CONTRIBUTING.md

 ## Standards and Best Practices

 We adhere to community standards and best practices to ensure our code is readable, maintainable, and easily integrated across projects.
+Here are some guidelines and tools we use:

+### Code Style and Linting

+- **Code Style**: We follow the Google style guide for Python.
+- **Line Width**: We adhere to PEP 8 (Alternative code style) with a maximum line width of 100 characters.
+- **Linting**: We use **flake8** to enforce code quality and consistency.
+- **Security Testing**: We perform security testing with **Bandit** and **Safety** to check for common security issues and vulnerabilities in dependencies.

+### Resources

 Here are some recommended resources on coding styles:

 - [Python's Code Style Guide](https://docs.python-guide.org/writing/style/)
 - [Real Python on PEP8](https://realpython.com/python-pep8/)

 By aligning with these standards, we set clear expectations for contributions and ensure the quality of our work.
 ChatGPT can help review and align our code with these practices.

 ## Shared Learning